symbolicsoft/kyber-k2so/README.md

 ## Features

-* 🟢 **Purely functional, easy to read code.** Code readability and predictability is prioritized over performance.
-* 🟢 **Smallest codebase.** Kyber-K2SO is to our knowledge the smallest implementation of Kyber Version 2, and is 4.3 times smaller than the reference implementation.
+* 🟢 **Small, easy to read code.** Kyber-K2SO is to our knowledge the smallest implementation of Kyber Version 2.
 * 🟢 **Simple API.** `KemKeypair768()` to generate a private key and a public key, `KemEncrypt768(publicKey)` generate and encrypt a shared secret, and `KemDecrypt768(ciphertext, privateKey)` to decrypt the shared secret.
 Aside from Kyber-768, Kyber-512 and Kyber-1024 are also offered.
 * 🟢 **Good performance.** Kyber-K2SO is more than fast enough for regular usage in any environment supported by the Go programming language.
 * 🟢 **Constant time (probably).** As far as we can tell, decryption appears to perform in constant time.
 Further analysis is encouraged.